Insurance Clauses in Contracts: A Comprehensive Guide

 Construction and Contracting: The most insurance-intensive industry.
 General contractors typically require all subcontractors to carry CGL ($2M per occurrence / $4M aggregate minimum, often higher), Workers' Comp (statutory limits), Employer's Liability ($1M per occurrence), Commercial Auto ($1M CSL), and Umbrella ($5M–$10M).
 Owner-controlled or contractor-controlled insurance programs (OCIPs/CCIPs) are increasingly common on large projects — the general contractor purchases a project-wide insurance program that covers all subs, eliminating the need for individual sub policies.
 Builders' risk insurance covers the project itself during construction.
 Performance and payment bonds (distinct from insurance) are required on public projects and some private construction.

 SaaS / Technology Services: Cyber liability is increasingly required alongside E&O for all technology service providers — minimum $1M cyber, often $2M–$5M for providers with access to significant data.
 Tech E&O (a combined policy covering professional errors and cyber events, also called "Technology E&O" or "Tech E&O") is increasingly the preferred form over separate E&O and cyber policies.
 Standard SaaS contract minimums: $1M–$2M CGL, $1M–$2M Tech E&O/cyber, $1M umbrella.
 For enterprise SaaS serving healthcare or financial clients, $5M cyber minimums are becoming standard.
-IP indemnification insurance is a separate specialty product for technology providers with significant patent exposure.

 Healthcare Services: HIPAA-regulated entities handling PHI typically require $5M–$10M cyber liability and the same for professional liability from technology vendors.
 Medical professional liability (malpractice) insurance applies to clinical service providers.
 Healthcare vendors providing software or services to clinical environments may require medical malpractice coverage in addition to E&O. Regulatory requirements under HIPAA's Security Rule and the HITECH Act create minimum security standards that insurers assess when underwriting cyber coverage.